Understanding Your Aid

 - Law: 3 hours

 Please note that most summer aid packages include loans, not grants or scholarships.
 Loan amounts are based on your remaining aid eligibility from the preceding spring and fall semesters.
 If you received your full allotment of federal loans during the fall and spring semesters, we will not be able to offer you any additional loan funding for the summer.
-If you are completing your degree in either the summer or the fall semesters and have exhausted your annual loan limit, you may be eligible for a prorated loan award, but you’ll need to complete the Certification of Early Graduation form for the Office of Scholarships and Financial Aid to review.
+If you are completing your degree in either the summer or the fall semesters and have exhausted your annual loan limit, you may be eligible for a prorated loan award, but you’ll need to complete the Request for Aid Review Due to Graduation form for the Office of Scholarships and Financial Aid to review.

 Proof of Identity